London transport can get incredibly crowded, so it’s essential to know which Tube stations are the busiest and how you can avoid them.

 Out of the 2, Westminster station is slightly busier and the surrounding streets can be crammed with tourists.
 So for a quicker journey Embankment is the best option.

-But if you’ve already got your arms filled with Christmas shopping, Westminster is actually easier to navigate and is more accessible.
+But if you’ve already got your arms filled with shopping, Westminster is actually easier to navigate and is more accessible.

 2. Avoiding King’s Cross St Pancras